equivalent/equivalent.github.io/_posts/til/2019-10-11-retry-active-job-sidekiq-when-exception.md

 saved in DB.
 We would see some error in Sidekiq retry tab saying something like `ActiveRecord::NotFound`.
 Now it's no big deal the job will get retried bit later (with Sidekiq) but the thing is we may see this error pop up in error capture tool like Airbrake.

-So it's better if we prevent this error from  happening our self (so we have full controll of lifecycle of this Job)
+So it's better if we prevent this error from  happening ourself.
+This way  we have full controll of Job lifecycle.